lorraine-sanares/hand-gesture-detection/README.md

 # hand-gesture-detection
-automate actions with hand gestures using computer vision and Raspberry Pi chip
+automate actions with hand gestures using computer vision and Raspberry Pi chip + camera